webyda/skick/README.md

 In a conversation in Skick, the actions involved are not normal asynchronous functions, but asynchronous generator functions.
 Messages are sent and received through the use of the `yield` keyword.
-Conversations are set up by yielding special `Conversation` objects subclassed in one `Call` and one `Respond` variety for convenience, and are managed by the actor objects involved out of the view of the programmer.
+Conversations are set up by yielding special `Conversation` objects, subclassed in one `Call` and one `Respond` variety for convenience, and are managed by the actor objects out of the view of the programmer.
 Suppose the Accumulator actor from before were to return the new tally whenever it received an "add" request.
 We could rewrite the action as a conversation in the following manner.